 The Loi Deixonne of 1951 finally allowed Breton into the schools - if a teacher was willing to volunteer to teach it for an hour a week.
 The Savary law of 1982 was the first real support for Breton in the schools - still as an optional subject taught 1 to 3 hours a week, usually outside of regular class time.

 The limited time Breton was given in classes was clearly not going to help children master Breton - especially when the vast majority of their parents did not speak it at home.
 Based on the example of immersion schools elsewhere in Europe and in Canada for French!), the Diwan schools were opened in 1977.
 These are schools where preschool children are immersed in Breton, and French is gradually introduced at the primary level.
-From one preschool in 1977 Diwan has grown to include some 2,700 children.
-The first of three middle schools opened in 1988 and a high school opened in 1994.
+From one preschool in 1977 Diwan has grown to include over 4,000 children.
+The first of six middle schools opened in 1988 and a high school opened in 1994.
 The idea has always been that Diwan schools must be public schools open to all - tuition free - and Diwan has always worked to get this immersion style incorporated into the regular public school system.
-While Diwan schools have a contract with the National Education system where some teacher salaries are paid by the state, budgets are always in crisis and parents invest heavily in fundraising.
+While Diwan schools have a contract with the National Education system where some teacher salaries are paid by the state, A school only supported after it has operated for five years.
+Diwan budgets are always in crisis and parents invest heavily in fundraising.
 Educationally, the Diwan schools are highly successful.
 Children master Breton and their test scores for French and other subjects are as good, if not better, than scores for children in the public monolingual French schools.
+In 2013 the Diwan high school was ranked number one in all of France

 Diwan's success has sparked an interest in bilingual programs in both the public and private Catholic schools of Brittany.
 The first public school bilingual program opened in 1982 and the first Catholic program started in 1990 and they have grown by 10-15% each year.
 But these are bilingual programs - half of the teaching is in Breton and half in French, and they do not give children the same ability as the Diwan schools do to use Breton as a language for all leisure time activity.

-Today there are some 8,170 children in Diwan, public and Catholic schools.
-This is just 1% of the children of Brittany, but the success of these programs has been key in changing the image of Breton - it's now a language for youth.
+As of the 2018-19 school year there are over 18,300 children in Diwan, public and Catholic schools.
+This is just 2% of the children of Brittany, but the success of these programs has been key in changing the image of Breton - it's now a language for youth.

-The growth of Breton in the schools has inspired adults to take classes - evening or weekend classes now have some 8-9,000 adults enrolled.
+The growth of Breton in the schools has inspired a growing number of adults to take classes.

 The growth of Breton language programs in the schools has stimulated a growth of Breton publications for children - books and magazines as well as games and pedagogical materials for school activities.

 But because Breton has only been recently introduced to schools, most Breton speaking adults (an older population) cannot read or write Breton.
-The reading public is limited - estimated today to be perhaps 10,000 potential adult readers.
+The reading public is limited - estimated today to be perhaps 30 to 40,000 potential adult readers.
 That means that publishing is a labor of love - 1,000 to 2,000 copies of books are normally published.
-But as the number of adult learners continues to grow, the market for books and magazines will also grow.
+But as the number of learners - children and adults - continues to grow, the market for books and magazines will also grow.
 There is a diversity of reading materials being produced - news magazines and literary journals as well as literature of all kinds, including murder mysteries and comic books.
+Keit Vimp Bev is a publishing house created in 1984 with a focus of books, magazines and games in Breton for children and young people.
+Lenn (lenn.electre.com) aims to help people locate Breton language publishers and some 1,000 works can be accessed through its website.
+Kenstroll (Kenstroll.org) is a alliance of independent book stores that promotes Breton literature and the Coop Breizh has long been key in making books and CDs accessible to a wide public.
+Besides books Breton publishers produce a number of magazines in Breton.
+These include Al Liamm, launched in 1945, Ya!, a weekly magazine in Breton published since 2005; ABER, a magazine created in 2000 to promote Breton language literature, Bremañ, a 30-35 page bi-monthly magazine on all topics produced by Skol an Emsav, and #brezhoneg, a bi-monthly magazine with lessons built in for different levels of learners, also produced by Skol an Emsav.

 During World War II a weekly and then daily 1-hour broadcast in Breton was produced, but this all ended at the end of the war.
 However, in 1946 airwaves opened to a half-hour program on Sundays.
 In 1964 daily 5-minute news bulletins were added.
 In 1982 people in western Brittany could get 5 hours a week of Breton language programming.
 In the 1980s and 90s the airwaves opened up so that a number of volunteer-run radio stations could be established which broadcast all or much of their daily programming in Breton.
 These have limited geographic range, but are being made available via computer internet.

-Public television in Brittany (which does not reach all of Brittany) has 5 minutes of news daily and one weekly 45-minute program in Breton.
+Public television in Brittany (which does not reach all of Brittany) has provided just a few hours of Breton language programming per week.

-Efforts to launch a cable channel, TV Breizh, in 2000 had lots of promise - 3 hours of Breton a day with a focus on Brittany in French programming also - but efforts to get public status have failed.
-Fees eliminated the growth of much of an audience in Brittany, so the Breton language content has been trimmed back for more generic programming.
+Efforts to launch a cable channel, TV Breizh, in 2000 had lots of promise - 3 hours of Breton a day with a focus on Brittany in French programming - but efforts to get public status failed.
+Fees eliminated the growth of much of an audience in Brittany, so the Breton language content was trimmed back for more generic programming.

 When traveling in Brittany, Breton language place names have always been noticeable, but many towns and even tiny villages have seen their names "Frenchified" and transformed into meaningless syllables.
 Seeing Breton on the street in larger cities is a new phenomenon but definitely a growth area with the establishment of Ofis ar Brezhoneg in 1999.
-They have launched a strong campaign to get businesses and organizations to use Breton in signage and encourage employees to learn and use it.
-Banks and commercial enterprises, for example, are using bilingual websites.
-People are finding that bilingualism is good for tourism - a big industry in Brittany.
+They launched a strong campaign in 2001 called "Ya d'ar Brezhoneg" (Yes to Breton) to encourage businesses and organizations to use Breton in signage and encourage employees to learn and use it.
+By 2014 some 700 private companies and 167 communes in all five departments of Brittany had signed on.
+Bretons are finding that bilingualism is good for business and for tourism - a big industry in Brittany.
+Businesses often choose Breton words as part of their marketing strategy to show their roots.
+Breizh is found in some 200 uses.
+While some companies have been using Breton as a trade name for a long time (Traou Mad cookies), others are more recent (Armor Lux clothing).
+Produit en Bretagne not only promotes products and businesses of Brittany but also encourages the use of Breton in advertising.

-There have been challenges in making Breton visible.
-Bilingual road signs were erected in the 1980s and 90s only only after years of campaigns by Breton militants.
-Petitions are never enough in Brittany, so those working to get bilingual signs in the 1970s eventually modified them themselves with sticky-backed letters.
+But, there have been challenges in making Breton visible.
+Bilingual road signs were erected in the 1980s and 90s only after years of campaigns by Breton militants.
+Petitions are never enough in Brittany, so those working to get bilingual signs in the 1970s took more direct action with sticky-backed letters.
 More radical action was taken with tar, and this seemed to force change as signs needed to be replaced and costs got higher.
-Progress is slow in some areas of Brittany and tarring of signs continues.
+Progress is slow and in 2015 Ai'ta! (ai-ta.eu) was founded to promote public use of Breton through non-violent acts of civil disobedience.
+This included protests of the postal service, trains, lack of road signs, and public services.

-Music has not completely escaped the negative social and political stigmatization attached to language.
+Music has not completely escaped the negative social and political stigmatization attached to the Breton language.
 Many Bretons believed that to get ahead in the world it was not only necessary to speak French but to be French.
 The old songs were all right for old people, but not to be passed on to one's children.
 Fortunately many Bretons did not believe it was necessary to abandon their heritage to get ahead in a modern world.
 Others who had immigrated to Paris learned first-hand that "the French" were not necessarily a more civilized people.
 Emigrants returning to Brittany were frequently leaders in creating new contexts and institutions to foster Breton traditions.
 In the 1950s older performers were urged to dust off their repertoires, young Bretons learned traditional line and circle dances in "Celtic Circles" or joined a bagad - a newly invented version of a Scottish pipe band for Brittany.
 You joined for purely social reasons, but left with a new knowledge of Breton culture and history hidden from you in the schools.
+The reinvention of the fest noz in the 1950s and its popularity since as a social event where multiple generations met to dance or have a drink at the bar has been especially important as an opportunity for singers and musicians to "show their stuff."
+In 2012 UNESCO recognized the fest noz as part of the world's immaterial cultural patrimony.

 In the 1960s Bretons were also inspired by the "roots" and folk revival movements going on in the U.S. and Britain, and older melodies and rhythms were being rearranged in groups that blended harps and bagpipes with electric guitars and keyboards.
 By the mid 70s and throughout the 80s Breton musicians were taking a closer look at traditions - collecting music directly from older masters and organizing local festivals to foster the unique traditions rooted in different areas of Brittany.
 This has fostered new generations of traditional singers and instrumentalists who strengthen an ongoing oral tradition by respecting the essentially social nature of learning music from older masters.
 While not replacing it, learning has been expanded beyond a face-to-face transmission to include use of recordings and written materials, and now the internet.